Andrew2077/Real-Time-Emotion-Recognition/README.md

 - Run the `ERApp.py` file, and enjoy the real time emotion recognition.
 - you might need retrain the model on your own dataset to get better results.

+#TODO : Add notebook for testing the model on colab

 ## Future Work
 - Train the model on a larger dataset.